liyamahendra/cordova-plugin-google-signin/README.md

 # cordova-plugin-google-signin
-Cordova plugin for integrating Google Signin in Android &amp; iOS app
+Cordova plugin for integrating Google Signin in Android &amp; iOS app.
+Android Also supports One Tap Login.

 # Description

 The plugin allows you to authenticate users with Google Sign-In on iOS and Android.
-The API allows you to get email, display name, given name, family name, profile picture url, user id and idToken.
+The API allows you to get email, display name, profile picture url, user id and idToken.

 # Installation